-The humble chickpea is often a supporting player in a soup recipe, but in this Chickpea Soup, it takes center stage!
-While the credits include a garlicky broth, kale, and tender potatoes, along with a generous amount of rosemary and a squeeze of lemon juice, the true star of this cozy dish is undeniably our friend the garbanzo bean.
+The humble chickpea takes center stage in this hearty Chickpea Soup recipe!
+While the credits include a garlicky broth, kale, and tender potatoes, along with a generous amount of rosemary and a squeeze of lemon juice, the true star of this easy vegetarian soup is undeniably our friend the garbanzo bean.

 Why You’ll Love This Simple Chickpea Soup Recipe

 - A Rustic, Hearty Soup for Chilly Days.
 The weather outside is frightful, but a pot of chickpea soup is so delightful!
 This is not the kind of smooth pureed soup you get as a starter at fancy restaurants (looking at you, Asparagus Soup!), but a thick, rustic soup like Pasta Fagioli that fills you up and warms your soul.

 - Budget-Friendly Meal.
 Because you can’t have filet mignon for dinner every night!
 Chickpeas are not only delicious and versatile—I mean, you can use them in everything from Chickpea Curry to Chickpea Salad—but they’re also affordable.
 Like my reliable Lentil Soup, this chickpea soup is made with affordable ingredients that come together to make a flavorful, hearty meal.